fcharih/PySPRINT/README.md

 and *Protein B*: *(ID Prot A, ID Prot B, Position in A, Position in B, Length)*.

 **Note:**
-The proteins from which we should extract hsps are:
+The proteins from which we should extract HSPs are:
 1. Proteins that we wish to compute interactions for (all proteins in all-to-all runs).
 2. Proteins that are in the training data.